 Of course you can also use the IDEA plugin for Gradle to generate IDEA metadata.

-Geertjan Wielenga, Principal Product Manager in the Oracle Developer Tools group, is working on a Gradle plugin for NetBeans.
-We will keep you updated when there is a first release.
+Geertjan Wielenga, Principal Product Manager in the Oracle Developer Tools group, initiated the Gradle plugin for NetBeans.
+This plugin is now developed by Attila Kelemen and is hosted at https://github.com/kelemen/netbeans-gradle-project.

 With the Gradle wrapper you can use Gradle for any CI server.
 If you do it this way, it does not matter if a Gradle plugin exists for a particular CI server or in the case it exists, whether it is installed.
 You would just choose the command line runner and the rest will be figured out by the Gradle wrapper.

 Nonetheless it is nice when the CI server provides dedicated support for Gradle.
 This can add a lot of smartness to the logging, reporting, configuration, and so on.

 There is a good Jenkins plugin for Gradle.
 We are also working with the Jenkins team on a couple of other issues:

 - Enable deployment of Jenkins jobs from Gradle

 TeamCity ships with excellent, out-of-the-box Gradle support.
 See the for how to set up Gradle build steps.

 Bamboo does not ship with dedicated Gradle support.
 You can either use the Gradle wrapper or the Bamboo Artifactory plugin which includes a runner for Gradle.